judering/judering.github.io/index.md

 ---
 title: Judith Ring
 ---
+# UPCOMING RELEASE
+WILDWOOD for solo cello will be released in February 2022 and features cellist Martin Johnson.
+This suite of 5 pieces takes you on a journey through the woods alone at dusk.
+It is a reflection on feelings of isolation, fear, awe and intrigue.

 # CURRENT PROJECTS, NEWS AND PLANS

 - Recently awarded a Bursary from the Arts Council to work on my solo performance compositions.
-Over the last years I have performed live improvised vocal and loop pedal sets at a number of events.
-This bursary will allow me to develop this into something more tangible and will include cello as well.
+Over the last years I have performed live improvised vocal and electronics sets at a number of events.
+This bursary will allow me to develop this into something more tangible.
 The aim is to create a body of work to be able to perform live as a soloist and to release an album of work once it's developed.
 You can check out my [youtube](https://www.youtube.com/channel/UC1vVA69QkacFPkOPLdiILOQ) channel to see more.
 - Recorded my new EP "Wildwood" - a suite for solo cello - written for and performed by Martin Johnson at the end of September.
-Currently mixing and mastering it for release in 2021!
+Currently mixing and mastering it for release in 2022!
-- Composing a new choral piece for the [Guinness choir](https://www.guinnesschoir.org) with commission funds from the Arts Council for performance in 2021/2.
+- Composed a new choral piece for the [Guinness choir](https://www.guinnesschoir.org) with commission funds from the Arts Council for performance in 2022.
 - Collaborated with Lina Andonovska on a piece called "is it over yet?" for Music Networks - The Butterfly Sessions.
 A wide range of composers and performers were commissioned to write pieces in response to the lockdown and these were broadcast online.
 You can check out our video [here](https://www.youtube.com/watch?v=L4R7pt3opXo).
 - Working on the completion of SAY, a mini-opera on a text by Michael Gallen.